 You may not always be able to control the feature classes that clients use for importing tiles.
 However, using Maplex label weights, you can make a lot of progress toward handling labels correctly in your tile exports.

 Allow clients to export cache tiles

 The ArcGIS client APIs allow apps to download map tiles from the server for offline use.
-When you check the checkbox Allow clients to export cache tiles in the advanced caching page of the Service Editor in ArcGIS for Desktop, you enable a series of operations in the REST API that authorize these downloads to occur.
+When you check the checkbox Allow clients to export cache tiles in the advanced caching page of the Service Editor in ArcMap, you enable a series of operations in the REST API that authorize these downloads to occur.
 To learn more about these operations, see Export Tiles.

 Large downloads of tiles can negatively affect your server performance and overwhelm the storage on the client device.
 Use the Limit export cache setting to define the maximum number of tiles a client can request at once.